JoinColony/colonyNetwork/docs/interfaces/icolonynetwork.md

 ### ▸ `appendReputationUpdateLog(address _user, int256 _amount, uint256 _skillId)`

-Adds a reputation update entry to log.
+Adds a reputation update entry to the log.

 *Note: Errors if it is called by anyone but a colony or if skill with id `_skillId` does not exist or.*